devnarula/devnarula/README.md

 ### Hi there 👋
-I am Dev Narula, a 3rd year student at the University of Waterloo pursuing Computer Science💻.
+I am Dev Narula, a Computer Science graduate from the University of Waterloo.

 I love to travel ✈ and play video games 🎮 in my free time.